datacite/blog/source/posts/datacite-mds-stack.html.md

 ### Researcher Profile

-Also as part of the PARSEC project, we are developing tools that will allow researchers to assess all reuse of their datasets quickly.
-We have built the [Researcher Profile](https://support.datacite.org/docs/datacite-researcher-profiles) that, using ORCID, brings all your research datasets and their metrics into a single place.
+Also as part of the PARSEC project, we developed tools that will allow researchers to assess all reuse of their datasets quickly.
+We have built the [Researcher Profile](https://support.datacite.org/docs/datacite-researcher-profiles) that, using ORCID, brings all researcher's academic outputs and their metrics into a single place.
+Where they can gain access to visulisations and display of multiple aggregated statstistics of a single researcher via their ORCID.